hypriot/golang-armbuilds/README.md

 ### 3. Run the compile script
 Here you can easily parameterize your build with `GOARM` (5, 6, 7.
 Default=7)
 and `GO_VERSION` (1.5, 1.5.1.
 Default=1.5.1) variables.

-For bootstrapping Go1.5 we need to install Go1.4, which is also able to parameterize with `GO_BOOTSTRAP_GOARM` (5, 6, 7.
+For bootstrapping Go1.5 we need to install Go1.4 first, which is also able to parameterize with `GO_BOOTSTRAP_GOARM` (5, 6, 7.
 Default=7)
 and `GO_BOOTSTRAP_VERSION` (1.4, 1.4.1, 1.4.2, 1.4.3.
 Default=1.4.3).
 ```